 “Any person who operates a motor vehicle upon the public roads… within this state shall be deemed to have given consent to a test or tests of such person’s blood or breath, for the purpose of determining the alcohol concentration.”

-Under the new law, Senate Bill 712 (“SB 712”), the administrative hearing is gone and you must immediately file a “District Court Appeal” or petition in District Court, if you decline to immediately participate in Impaired Driver Accountability Program (“IDAP”), the new DPS program following a DUI or APC.
+Under the new law, Senate Bill 712 (“SB 712”), the administrative hearing is gone and you must immediately file a “District Court Appeal” or petition in District Court, if you decline to immediately participate in the Oklahoma Impaired Driver Accountability Program (“IDAP”), the new DPS program following a DUI or APC.
 IDAP stands for Impaired Driver Accountability Program.
-The IDAP program encourages drivers to participate in the program and install an ignition interlock device.
-The length of having an ignition interlock device in your vehicle is reduced and the previous harsh punishment for drivers with an Aggravated DUI blood-alcohol content (BAC of 0.15 or higher) is gone.
+The Oklahoma IDAP program encourages drivers to participate in the program and install an ignition interlock device.
+The length of having an ignition interlock device in your vehicle is reduced and the previous harsh punishment for drivers with a blood-alcohol content (BAC of 0.15 or higher) is gone.

 Can I now keep my Driver’s License after DUI arrest in Oklahoma?

 Now that SB 712 is in effect; drivers in Oklahoma have three options related to their driving privileges:

 - Apply for the Impaired Driver Accountability Program (“IDAP”);